-Name : Date: 2b Choosing the Correct Words (A Review of Parts of Speech) Instru ctions: Circle the correct word to complete each sentence.
+Name: Date: 2b Choosing the Correct Words (A Review of Parts of Speech) Instru ctions: Circle the correct word to complete each sentence.
 1. All have DNA sequences. a. lives organisms b. living organisms c. lived organisms 2. has the same four chemical elements. a.
 Humans DNA b.
 Humanely DNA c.
 Human DNA 3.
-Everyone has a uniquea.
-DNA sequentialb.
-DNA sequencec.
+Everyone has a unique a.
+DNA sequential b.
+DNA sequence c.
 DNA sequenced 4.
-DNA testing isof police investigation.a. a modern methodb. a modern methodsc. a modern methodic 5.
-DNA testing 99% correct.a. areb. is beingc. is 6.
-DNA testing is useful fora. solved crimesb. solving crimesc. solving criminals 7.
+DNA testing isof police investigation. a. a modern method b. a modern methods c. a modern methodic 5.
+DNA testing 99% correct. a. are b. is being c. is 6.
+DNA testing is useful for a. solved crimes b. solving crimes c. solving criminals 7.
 DNA evidence can also prove that someone a. is innocently b. is innocent c. is innocence 8.
 DNA testing isof our everyday lives. a. familiar part b. a familiar parts c. a familiar part

-2c Producing Correct Word Order

-Instructions: Review Section 2 (Putting the Materials Together) of the Building Sentences card.
-Then, put the words and phrases in correct word order to make complete sentences.
-Remember to start each sentence with a capital letter and end with a period.

-- 1. started / DNA testing / in 1985 - 2. include / DNA testing / most crime investigations

-3. at crime scenes / are / the most reliable evidence / skin, blood and other body substances

-- 4. in 1987 /convicted / the first person / by using DNA evidence / a court - 5. from Florida / the / was / guilty / man
+Na Jame: Date: 2 c Producing Correct Word Order the structions: Review Section 2 (Putting the Materials Together) of the Building Sentences card.
+Then, put words and phrases in correct word order to make complete sentences.
+Remember to start each sentence that capital letter and end with a period.
+1. started / DNA testing / in 1985 2. include / DNA testing / most crime investigations 3. at crime scenes / are / the most reliable evidence / skin, blood and other body substances 4. in 1987 /convicted / the first person / by using DNA evidence / a court 5. from Florida / the / was / guilty / man